 Rules & Rule Sets

-Similar to other controls in Block Visibility and Block Visibility Pro, the Location control is powered by rules and rule sets.
+Similar to other controls in Block Visibility, the Location control is powered by rules and rule sets.
 All rules within a rule set must be satisfied for the selected block to be visible.
 However, you can also create multiple rule sets.
 Only one rule set needs to apply for the block to be visible.

 Within a rule set, you are creating AND conditions between multiple rules.
 Between two rule sets, you are creating OR conditions.